 This reasoning falls under the logic of “begin as you mean to go on.”
 We tend to take this approach to parenting, whenever it’s sensible.

-If you don’t want to deal with a baby who screams and cries because they can’t sleep with you in 8 months or 2 years, then don’t start now.
+If you don’t want to deal with a baby who screams and cries because they can’t sleep with you in 8 months or 2 years, then don’t start sleeping with your baby now.

 Of course, sometimes baby will fall asleep on you, or you’ll feed the baby at 5 am, and then both doze back off in bed until 7 am.

 But, as a pattern, if you lay baby down to sleep in his own bed rather than letting him sleep with you, you will avoid a nasty transition out of your bed a few months later.

 2. Baby Will Sleep Longer & More Soundly

 If you consistently put baby to sleep in his own bed, with a white noise machine on in the background, he will learn to sleep soundly and get more restorative sleep.

 Babies who constantly wake up after 45-60 minutes are not getting the right amount of sleep or sleeping deeply enough to feel rested.
 They will be perpetually overtired… and cranky.